What is Life Insurance in New Zealand?

 Life insurance provides financial protection for your loved ones if you die unexpectedly.
 It pays a lump sum benefit to your nominated beneficiaries, helping them maintain their standard of living, pay off debts, cover funeral costs, and secure their financial future without your income.
 Life insurance is one of the most important financial safety nets you can provide for your family.

-In New Zealand, only about 30% of working adults have adequate life insurance coverage, despite the fact that most families would face significant financial hardship if a primary income earner died.
-With the average mortgage in NZ now exceeding $500,000 and living costs continuing to rise, life insurance has never been more important for protecting your family's financial security.
+Many New Zealand families would face significant financial hardship if a primary income earner died.
+With NZ mortgages, dependents' needs, and living costs continuing to rise, life insurance is an important tool for protecting your family's financial security (see FSC NZ research on underinsurance for current statistics).

 Types of Life Insurance Coverage